ravirasadiya/docs/docs/architecture/components/getstarted.md

 ## Ejector Service

-Ejector service plays an important role in ETH LSD stack.
+Ejector service plays an important role in PLS LSD stack.
 Every validator should run an ejector service to properly handle the validator exiting process, as users are free to `unstake` and `withdraw`.

 *When use our SSV client service to run validators, you don't need to run the ejector service, cause it is embedded in the SSV client service by default.*